vuepress-theme-hope/vuepress-theme-hope-v1/docs/md-enhance/src/config.md

 You can pass these options to the plugin:

-## Enable all
+## enableAll

 - Type: `boolean`
 - Default: `false`

-Enable all features.
+Whether to enable all features.

 ::: danger

 Please use this option ONLY for playing or testing.

-As time grows,`vupress-plugin-md-enhance` is becoming more powerful.
+As time grows,`vuepress-plugin-md-enhance` is becoming more powerful.
 It’s adding more syntax to Markdown parser and more code to output.

 Enabling features you don’t need will increase dev and build time. (`markdown-it` has to check for extra syntaxs)